 Ink is incredibly potent.
 Even heavily diluted it still stains everything.
 To make sure as little of it remains in the chamber, the printhead will need to be flushed.
 The printhead can initially be flushed with tap water.
 With the nozzles facing up, use a syringe to fill the printhead with water.
 Keep filling the printhead until water comes from the filling hole.
 Now tilt the printhead down and squeeze the printhead empty again.
 Repeat this step until the water coming from the printhead is mostly clear.

 Now refill the printhead with water using a syringe, and tilt the printhead with the nozzles facing down.
 Place the vacuum tool correctly oriented over the nozzles, and clamp it in place with our fingers.
 Then draw the syringe to pull water through the nozzles.
 Empty the syringe.
 Draw the water through the nozzles several times, then squeeze the printhead empty again.
+Use the vacuum tool to remove the last of the water through the nozzles.
 Repeat this step until the water coming through the nozzles is clean.